kylekatarn/datascience/README.md

 # datascience
 Python lab for data science
-Performed using Jupyter lab and IBM Watson Studio
+- performed using Jupyter lab and IBM Watson Studio